corefan/xenko-docs/manual/game-studio/navigate-in-the-scene-editor.md

 ### Perspective and orthographic view

 **Perspective view** is a "real-world" perspective of the objects in your scene.
-In this view, lines of identical lengths appear different due to foreshortening, as in reality.
+In this view, objects close to the camera appear larger, and lines of identical lengths appear different due to foreshortening, as in reality.

-In **orthographic view**, lines of identical length appear the same length.
+In **orthographic view**, objects are always the same size, no matter how far their distance from the camera.
 Parallel lines never touch, and there's no vanishing point.
-It's easy to tell if objects are lined up exactly.
+It's easy to tell if objects are lined up exactly in orthographic view.

 ![Perspective and orthographic diagram](media/perspective-orthographic-diagram.png)